You have questions about workers compensation…we have answers.

 One of the most pervasive myths about workers comp cases is that injured employees are in a dispute with their employer.
 In fact, workers compensation claims are between the employee and the insurance company.

-Nine times out of ten, the insurance company would prefer to reach a settlement before you reach your Maximum Medical Improvement (MMI), because you won’t have as good an idea of your future medical expenses.
+Settlement offers can come in at any point during your workers comp case.
+But nine times out of ten, the insurance company would prefer to reach a settlement before you reach your Maximum Medical Improvement (MMI).
+Getting you to accept a settlement offer before this point means that you won’t have as good an idea of your future medical expenses.
+Thus, the insurance company will likely save a lot of money.

 WORKERS COMP SETTLEMENT AMOUNT